What are the other Names for this Condition? (Also known as/Synonyms)

 - Skin biopsy (of the affected skin area) is performed and sent to a laboratory for a pathological examination, who examines the biopsy under a microscope.
 After putting together clinical findings, special studies on tissues (if needed) and with microscope findings, the pathologist arrives at a definitive diagnosis

-- Bone marrow biopsy in individuals where underlying leukemia is the suspected cause of Ichthyosis Vulgaris
+- Blood tests and bone marrow biopsy in individuals where underlying leukemia is the suspected cause of acquired Ichthyosis Vulgaris

 Note: Skin biopsy in Ichthyosis Vulgaris when examined under a microscope shows increased keratosis of skin, which is usually mild and decreases in granular cell layer.
 The dermis of the skin has no pathological changes.